Health-Research-From-Home/DataAnalysisChallenge/files/about.md

 ## How much will it cost me to attend?

-There is no cost to participate, however, the participants will be required to pay for and arrange their own transport and accommodation.
-A limited number of bursaries maybe available.
+The registration fee is £50.
+Participants are responsible for arranging and covering the cost of their own transport and accommodation.
+A limited number of bursaries are available—please contact hrfh@manchester.ac.uk for further details.

 ## Cancellations

-The participants should ensure they take out adequate personal insurance for any pre-booked travel as it is not possible for HRfH to refund any incurred costs if an unavoidable cancellation occurs.
+Participants should ensure they have adequate personal insurance for any pre-booked travel, as HRfH cannot refund any incurred costs in the event of an unavoidable cancellation.
+The registration fee is refundable only if canceled at least two weeks before the event.